jongminkmg/Protocol/CutRun.md

 * Warm up 2X STOP solution to 37C.

-20. Add 100uL 2XSTOP and mix by gentle tapping
+20. Add 100uL 2XSTOP and mix by gentle tapping (or up&down when using PCR strip)

 <b> [Target chromatin release] </b> <br>